Community Development Programs

 - The property may not be located in the 100-year flood plain, unless flood insurance is obtained and current.

-Homeowner Assistance Major Rehabilitation: Contingent upon the approval of the City Council of the City of Bryan for amounts over $50,000, or the City Manager for amounts under $50,000, funding is provided directly to a contractor to perform major rehabilitation of owner-occupied homes in need of significant repairs within the city limits of Bryan.
+Funding is provided directly to a contractor to perform major rehabilitation of owner-occupied homes in need of significant repairs within the city limits of Bryan.
 Homes deemed infeasible to rehabilitate may require complete demolition and reconstruction.
 Funding is provided from the City’s HOME Investment Partnerships Program grant or Community Development Block Grant from the U.S. Department of Housing and Urban Development.
-Funding is provided in the form of a repayable 0%-interest loan, structured upon the household’s ability to repay, which may be partially deferred for households earning under 50% of the Area Median Income in an amount up to $30,000 (or slightly greater for elderly or handicapped).
+Funding is provided in the form of a repayable 0%-interest loan, structured upon the household’s ability to repay, which may be partially deferred for households earning under 50% of the Area Median Income in an amount up to $40,000 (or slightly greater for elderly or handicapped).
 The homeowner signs a Tri-Party Agreement for construction with the City and the contractor, and a note and deed of trust with the City prior to the start of construction.